G-FYI™: Gilmer County’s Qualified Zone Academy Bond (QZAB) in the Amount of $1,000,000

 Monday, July 20, 2015 - 6:00 p.m.

 CALL TO ORDER

-The meeting was called to order at 5:00 PM by President Simmons.
-All members were present.
+The meeting was called to order at 6:00 pm by President, Dr. Williams Simmons.

 PLEDGE OF ALLEGIANCE

 Carl Armour led the Board in the Pledge of Allegiance.

 Phyllis Starkey, David Dennison

 A motion was made by Tom Ratliff and seconded by Misty Pritt to approve all items on the consent agenda.
 Motion passed 5-0.

 Superintendent distributed information concerning Monthly Financial Report, Financial Statement, Accounts Payable, Curriculum and 2015-2016 board Meeting dates.

 The next regular meeting of the Gilmer County Board of Education will be August 17, 2015.